RodrigoKakuta/password_generator/README.md

   <h1>Password Generator</h1>
   <p>

-This programs can generate random passwords with simply informations, are very intuitive.
+This programs can generate random passwords with simply informations.

-I'm working to decrease more the code and supply in other languages.
+<b>I'm working to decrease more the code and supply in other languages.</b>
   </p>
 </div>